Visa policy of the Kingdom of the Netherlands in the Caribbean: Dutch nationals

-Although all Dutch nationals have the right of abode in the European Netherlands, right of abode in the Dutch Caribbean is limited to those who have a connection to the region.
-Other Dutch can enter the region visa-free for a maximum of 6 months.
+Although all Dutch nationals have the right of abode in the European Netherlands, the right of abode in the Dutch Caribbean is limited to those who have a connection to the region.
+Other Dutch nationals can enter the region visa-free for a maximum of 6 months.
 The identity card BES and the cedula of Aruba, Curaçao and Sint Maarten are valid for entering Bonaire, Sint Eustatius or Saba, but the Dutch identity card is not.

 Substitute visas

 Nationals of any country who are not otherwise visa exempted can enter Aruba, Curaçao, Sint Maarten and the Caribbean Netherlands for a maximum of 90 days provided holding a valid visa, residence or return permit for any part of the Kingdom of the Netherlands, a Schengen country, Ireland or the United Kingdom, or a residence or return permit for Canada, the United States, the French overseas departments (French Guiana, Guadeloupe, Martinique, Mayotte and Réunion) or the French overseas collectivities of Saint Barthélemy and Saint Martin.

 Holders of a visa for Saint Martin do not need a visa for Sint Maarten, but need a visa for the other territories (if not otherwise exempt).

 In addition, nationals of the following countries can enter provided they hold a valid visa for Canada or the United States.